Philonous/nix-exposition/README.md

 would be "blessed" by being installed system-wide, so having multiple versions of bash "installed" at the same time becomes trivial, they just reside in different directories.
-They can refer to libraries by specifying which one to load with the absolute path, again in it's unique directory.
+They can refer to libraries by specifying which one to load with the absolute path, again in its unique directory.
 Additionally, since the same library version would always be installed in the same place, multiple packages can find and use it, saving disk space without having to worry about incompatibilities.